calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 * [Pedagogy by proxy: developing computing PCK through shared lesson resources](https://sure.sunderland.ac.uk/id/eprint/13728/) Hidson, Elizabeth (2021)
     * PCK by proxy
-    * There is an unheard commentary that is a part of any shared lesson resource.
+    * There is an unheard commentary that is a part of any shared lesson resource
         * You would normally have this by talking to the other teacher
     * Lesson resources are missing _pedagogical metadata_
     * _Why_ we do what we do